tri-bao/painless-gridbag/README.md

+# A small utility that removes the painfulness when working with Swing's GridBagLayout using fluent API.
+Edit
+ Add topics

 Have you ever felt [totally gridbag](https://www.youtube.com/watch?v=UuLaxbFKAcc)?
 Lets see how the life changes with this utility: Your layout code is now like following

 ```